datatlas-erasme/front/docs/front.md

 Several solutions there :

+1. Chosen solution: the Kepler custom package must be built and pushed (dist/ folder included) to Github, then the simplified Github URL format can be used as the dependency version : `"kepler.gl": "datatlas-erasme/kepler.gl",` [see on NPM doc](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#github-urls).
+Maybe the easiest to do but implies pushing the dist/ folder.
-1. The Kepler custom package must be built and published to NPM with a different name (or under a @datatlas scope), and the dependency should refer to this NPM package.
+2. The Kepler custom package must be built and published to NPM with a different name (or under a @datatlas scope), and the dependency should refer to this NPM package.
 The least easy to maintain but the more robust.
-2. The Kepler custom package must be built and pushed (dist/ folder included) to Github, then the simplified Github URL format can be used as the dependency version : `"kepler.gl": "datatlas-erasme/kepler.gl",` [see on NPM doc](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#github-urls).
-Maybe the easiest to do but implies pushing the dist/ folder.
 3. Similar to the link solution, the Kepler custom package must be cloned next to the Front folder, in the system where the Front folder will be built, then the dependency can point to this folder : `"kepler.gl": "../../kepler.gl",` [see on NPM doc](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#github-urls).
 Not great, every developers and build envs must have the same folder structure...